wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 * A folder called `work`, which contains all the translatable `.xlf` files.
 * A file called `manifest.rkm`, which contains information about where each individual translatable text came from.
 Rainbow uses this to determine where to insert the translations as it converts the translated files back to their original formats.

-If you want, you can open your files in [OmegaT](http://www.omegat.org/en/omegat.html) to see how they look for the translator.
+If you want, you can open your files in [OmegaT][omegat] to see how they look for the translator.

-## Translating the project files
+## Part 3/4: Translating the project files

 ### Sending the package to your translator

 As I mentioned earlier, any serious CAT tool should be able to handle XLIFF files.
 By the same token, so should any serious translator.
-If your translator says they can't, find another translator.
+If your translator says they can't work with XLIFF, find another translator.

 You can email the files in a zip file, host them on Dropbox, or transfer them any other way you want.
 It doesn't really matter, as long as: